Fayette County DUI Court Process

 3. Trial (If No Plea Deal)

-• What the prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-This includes proving that you were operating a motor vehicle and that your blood alcohol content (BAC) was 0.08% or higher, or that you were impaired.
+• What Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This includes proving that you were operating a vehicle and that your blood alcohol concentration (BAC) was 0.08% or higher, or that you were otherwise impaired.

-• Common defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not impaired at the time of driving.
+• Common Defenses: Common defenses in DUI cases include challenging the validity of the traffic stop, questioning the accuracy of the breathalyzer test, and arguing that you were not impaired.

 First Offense

-• License suspension: 1 year.
-You may be eligible for a restricted license during this period.
+• License suspension: 1 year, with the possibility of a restricted license after a certain period.

-• Other requirements: Alcohol and drug safety program (ADS), community service, potential ignition interlock device (IID) requirement, and court costs.
+• Other requirements: Alcohol and drug safety program, potential community service, and possible Ignition Interlock Device (IID) requirement.

 Second Offense